Unlimited data SIM deals

 The size of SIM card you’ll need will depend on your handset.
 There are three types of SIM:

-Usually, older phones (over five years) old will have a standard SIM.
+Older phones will usually have a standard SIM.
 Newer phones are more likely to need a micro or nano SIM.
+Be sure to let your new unlimited data plan provider know which type of SIM you need.

 Do I need unlimited calls and texts as well?